-While radio frequency identification (RFID) has never quite lived up to the hype surrounding Wal-Mart Stores Inc.'s 2006 edict for mass RFID adoption, falling prices and new
+While radio frequency identification (RFID) has never quite lived up to the hype surrounding Wal-Mart Stores Inc.'s 2006 edict for mass RFID adoption, falling prices and new technologies are spawning a host of applications that bring additional visibility and efficiencies to the supply chain.

 The RFID world is dominated by two principal technologies: passive RFID and active RFID tags.
 While the tags are lumped together in the same category, experts say the two flavors of RFID are actually quite different.
 Each has very specific characteristics that lend themselves to disparate applications.